hapax/hapax.github.io/assets/mindjam.md

 But suppose that prior to this, you had carefully deliberated and chosen A.
 The decision is stil unfree, but it is not obviously unmeaningful.
+One way to characterise this is that the choice of A is *reflectively stable*:

 #### Brainjamor